kurtve/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    - server: creates a server that can respond to HTTP requests
+    - json: middleware that lets you automatically format responses as JSON
+    - router: allows you to partition your server code into distinct endpoints

 - [ ] Describe Middleware?

+    Middleware is software which intercepts a request, performs some operation on it, and then passes it on to the next step (more middleware or the server/router)

 - [ ] Describe a Resource?

+    A resource is some logically related data and/or services that are grouped together and made available to users via an endpoint on the server.

 - [ ] What can the API return to help clients know if a request was successful?

+    The API can return a status code, which gives a high-level indication of success or failure of a request.
+It can also return a response body, typically formatted as JSON, containing details about the request.

 - [ ] How can we partition our application into sub-applications?

+    We can use separate endpoints to break our application into logically distinct parts.
+At a code level, we can use express routers to separate our code into different files for each endpoint.

 ## Minimum Viable Product